Stectech-Unibot/GPS/README.md

 made by the editor or QA

 Steps
-* ssh to demo server - ssh demostectech@199.101.48.109 ( ask hanna or dave for credentials)
+* ssh to demo server - ssh demostectech@199.101.48.109 (either in readme.md file or ask hannah or dave for credentials)
 * once on the demo server
  * if  the project doesn't have a folder yet create a subfolder under public_html.
 It should look like public_html/<project-name>
 * clone the repo